tobias-ericsson/taskfile.dev-examples/README.md

 ### The winning tool - Task and Taskfiles

-Task [Task](https://taskfile.dev/) is a task runner / build tool written in Go that aims to be simpler and easier to use than, for example Make.
+[Task](https://taskfile.dev/) is a task runner / build tool written in Go that aims to be simpler and easier to use than, for example Make.

 Once installed, you just need to describe your build tasks using a simple YAML schema in a file called Taskfile.yml: